What is the craniosacral system?

 What is craniosacral tissue release?

-Are there any contraindications for having craniosacral therapy?
+Are there any contraindications to having craniosacral therapy?

 Yes, there are contraindications to having craniosacral therapy.
 Here is a general list: